A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Neural Controllers

-\fullonly{ \paragraph{Deep Deterministic Policy Gradient Algorithm.} The DDPG algorithm is a model-free, off-policy Reinforcement Learning method. \emph{Model-free} means that the algorithm does not have access to a model of the environment (in our case, the microgrid dynamics).
+The DDPG algorithm is a model-free, off-policy Reinforcement Learning method. \emph{Model-free} means that the algorithm does not have access to a model of the environment (in our case, the microgrid dynamics).
 While model-free methods forego the potential gains in sample efficiency from using a model, they tend to be easier to implement and tune.
 An \emph{off-policy} learner learns the value of the optimal policy independently of the current learned policy.
 A major challenge of learning in continuous action spaces is exploration.
 An advantage of off-policy algorithms such as DDPG is that the problem of exploration can be treated independently from the learning algorithm~\cite{Lillicrap2016}.
 Off-policy learning is advantageous in our setting because it enables the NC to be (re-)trained using actions taken by the BC rather than the NC or the learning algorithm.
 The benefits of off-policy retraining are further considered in Section~\ref{sec:AM}.

-We consider a standard Reinforcement Learning setup consisting of an agent interacting with an environment in discrete time.
+We consider a standard RL setup consisting of an agent interacting with an environment in discrete time.
 At each time step $t$, the agent receives a (microgrid) state $x_t$ as input, takes an action $a_t$, and receives a scalar reward $r_t$.
-An agent’s behavior is defined by a policy that maps states to a probability distribution over the actions.
-The goal of Reinforcement Learning is to learn a policy that maximizes the reward function $r$ from the starting state distribution $J$.
-Reward function $r$ is an incentive mechanism that tells the agent what actions it should take (in terms of performance and safety) and, conversely, which ones it should avoid, using rewards and penalties.

 The DDPG algorithm employs an \emph{actor-critic framework}.
 The actor generates a control action and the critic evaluates its quality.
-The Actor network representing the actor is a DNN which in our case takes the vector state of the DER voltages and currents as its input, and outputs a continuous action $a_t =\mu(x_t|\theta^\mu)$, where $\theta^\mu$ is the weight of the actor network.
-The Critic network representing the critic is a DNN that receives a state $x_t$ and an action $\mu(x_t|\theta^\mu)$ as input, and produces a scalar $\mathcal Q$-value.
-In order to learn from prior knowledge, DDPG uses a replay buffer $R$ to store training samples of the form $(x_t, a_t, r_t, x_{t+1})$, where $x_t$ is the state at time $t$, $a_t$ is the action taken at time $t$, $r_t$ is the reward associated with the current state and action, and $x_{t+1}$ is the next state.
+In order to learn from prior knowledge, DDPG uses a replay buffer to store training samples of the form $(x_t, a_t, r_t, x_{t+1})$.
+At every training iteration, a set of samples is randomly chosen from the replay buffer.
+For details of the DDPG algorithm, see Algorithm~1 in~\cite{Lillicrap2016}.